 About the Assistant Speaker

 Since being sworn into Congress in 2008, Congressman Luján has worked to create good-paying jobs in New Mexico, increase access to affordable, quality health care, protect New Mexico’s natural resources, build a clean energy economy, and restore checks and balances in our government.
-He is a member of the House Energy & Commerce Committee, sitting on both the Health Subcommittee and the Digital Commerce & Consumer Protection Subcommittee.
+He is a member of the House Energy & Commerce Committee, sitting on the Health Subcommittee, Consumer Protection & Commerce Subcommittee, and the Communications & Technology Subcommittee.

 Congressman Luján has focused on spurring local economic growth through a number of legislative initiatives.
 His bill to make it easier for local entrepreneurs to bring their ideas to the marketplace was signed into law.
 He has also written legislation that would leverage New Mexico’s labs to drive job creation while addressing tomorrow’s energy challenges.
 And, the Congressman is a strong supporter of expanding access to broadband to close the digital divide in underserved communities.